DarkDabula/my-modularized-hotas/status.md

 ![Right panel assembled](./images/20221003_right_panel_assembled.jpg)

-Next phase to the final design for the lever corpus.
+Next phase is the final design for the lever corpus.

 ## 28. Sep 2022
 It took four attemps to print a perfect fitting HAT.
 I am pretty happy how it worked out finally.
 The next step will be to create an assembly description with the needed screws and other parts.